arnarg/codedbearder.com/content/posts/mainline-linux-on-tx3-mini.md

 ### Let's get back to that secure boot thing

-So here we are, we've compiled a bootloader that we can't boot yet!
+Remember when I talked about those bootloader stages?
+Well those are not bundled with U-Boot.
+[ARM Trusted Firmware][5] has reference implementations for some platforms, but not our board.

-The reason it was so great to find the P212 in U-Boot's source is that it has a great [README][5] on how to create the complete bootloader image.
-The only problem is that there's no defconfig for p281 in the repo listed in the instructions, again!
-I did however find another one that [did!][6]
+Looking at the [README][6] for P212 you can see it has step by step guide for creating a complete bootloader image including all the stages, great!
+The repo linked to in that guide doesn't include any P281 config though, again!
+I did however find [this][7] one that did!

-The Makefile hardcodes the `CROSS_COMPILE` variable so you'll need [this][7] toolchain (or you know, fix the Makefile) but if you're running on a recent kernel some header files won't contain something something needed.
-I ended up compiling it on CentOS 7 as that kernel is ancient.

-I'm also a generous guy and I have pre-compiled it for anyone that trusts me, [here][8] (only for the 2 GiB version, I'll get back to that one).
+The toolchain suggested is from 2013 and I couldn't get it to work on Arch Linux and the one I used to build U-Boot earlier is too recent for this code.
+I ended up building it in a CentOS 7 VM as that has an ancient kernel.

 ### Wiping the eMMC

-To wipe the eMMC we're gonna need the [aml-flash][9] tool!
+To wipe the eMMC we're gonna need the [aml-flash][10] tool!
 This tool is meant for burning the Android image to it but it does have a handy `--destroy` flag that wipes the bootloader from eMMC.
 The reason we want this is that the SoC looks for the bootloader on eMMC before it looks at the sd card, so we need it gone!
-You will be able to go back to Android if you obtain an image from [here][10] and use this tool to flash it.
+You will be able to go back to Android if you obtain an image from [here][11] and use this tool to flash it.

 All you have to do to wipe the eMMC is to go through the install instructions in the repo, find a USB Type-A to Type-A cable (stop looking, you don't have it, why would you?), plug it into the USB slot closer to the sd card on the board, the other into your computer and run: